albertvisser/ashe/readme.rst

 Albert's Simple HTML Editor (ASHE)
 ==================================

-This HTML editor is based on the premiss that editing a HTML document is better done via the tree structure than via the text, on account of not having the tags cloud the contents.
+This HTML editor is based on the premisse that editing a HTML document is better done via the tree structure than via the text, on account of not having the tags cloud the contents.